SamirGouda/SamirGouda/Markdowns.md

 # Learning Markdowns

-In this project we will develop
+In this markdown, I'm using markdown syntax for later review

 ## Dependencies
 - OpenCV